-Do I need a referral to see an Osteopath?
+Do I need a referral to see an Osteopath or Myotherpist?

-You do not need to see your doctor before making an appointment with an Osteopath.
+You do not need to see your doctor before making an appointment with an Osteopath or Myotherapist.
 Referrals, however, are always welcome and we strive to work with your doctor to provide a treatment plan specific to your needs.
 See you GP to obtain a Care Plan to subsidise your Osteopathic consultation fee.

 What payment options are available?
 Am I covered?